Ice Cage Fighting

 Ice Cage Fighting is a Finnish combat sports promotion.
 The events incorporate mixed martial arts, boxing, muay thai and kickboxing.
 The first Ice Cage event was held in December 2023.
 The events are promoted by Max Hynninen and his Ice Cage Fighting Oy -company.
+Makwan Amirkhani owns 25% of the company.

 Ice Cage, alongside social media, has been considered influential on the rise of combat sports in Finland in the mid-2020s.
 Ice Cage 4 filled the 8 000 seat Helsinki ice hall.
 The highest profile bout of Ice Cage 4 was between a social media influencer Joni Takala and a former criminal and mixed martial artist Mika Ilmén.
 Ice Cage 5 was headlined by Theo Kolehmainen and the former UFC-fighter Makwan Amirkhani.